lesterw1/Posh-Spotify/README.md

 }
 ```

 1. The main hashtable contains one or more environments represented as additional hashtables.
-The keys of the main hashtable are the names for each of the environment hashtables.
+The keys of the main hashtable are the names for each of the environment hashtables (ex.
+Home, Work, Test).

 2. The main hashtable must contain a key that matches the default Spotify environment.
 The default Spotify environment must be provided during the Spotify environment configuration.
-See details below on how this is done.
+This will be discussed in the next section.

 3. The inner environment hashtable must have the following keys: